AlexRmlt/ethicbot-rasa/data/nlu.md

 - Also there are [a lot of people](stakeholder) watching the scene
 - Then there is [a crowd of people](stakeholder) who do not do anything
 - [5](quantity) people are involved in the situation altogether
+- [A group of terrorists](stakeholder:a group of terrorists) has hijacked a plane with [a lot of people](stakeholder)
+- On the plane, there are [many people](stakeholder)
+- On the ground there is [a large crowd of people](stakeholder) who are threatened by a possible plane crash

 ## intent:thanks
 - you helped a lot thank you